george-poole/LUCiFEx/README.md

 u.time_series
 ```

+Time-dependent constants and expressions are similarly implemented by `ConstantSeries` and `ExprSeries`.

 **Finite differences in time**

 `FiniteDifference` operators act on time-dependent quantities to produce finite-difference discretizations.
 For example, the second-order Adams-Bashforth discretization of $u(\textbf{x}, t)$